Macrophilia: Video games

 Macrophilia video games have also been developed; Sizebox is a sandbox game in which players import models and create scenes.
 Resize Me! is an anime VR game in development; the player is gradually shrunken by their childhood friend and toyed with.

 The popularity of Resident Evil Village's antagonist Lady Dimitrescu has been attributed to her giant size.

 Real-world experience

-One way macrophiles enjoy their fetish physically is by scheduling private sessions with extraordinarily tall women to engage in non-sexual interactions; trampling, lifting and carrying, foot worshiping, roleplaying and domination.
+One way macrophiles enjoy their fetish physically is by scheduling private sessions with extraordinarily tall people to engage in non-sexual interactions; trampling, lifting and carrying, foot worshiping, roleplaying and domination.

+SizeCon is an annual event for people who enjoy size changing to gather in person.
+Since 2016 it has provided a place for fans to showcase art, socials to discuss various aspects of the fetish, and roleplay opportunities.